 - During the time students are submitting resumes, you be able to view the submissions and begin narrowing down applicants.
 This prescreening of applicant resumes will be available before the official employer selection time period begins, however, you must still wait until the preselect time period begins before making official interview selections.

-- All interviews are conducted in the University Career Services office Lancaster G08.
+- All interviews are conducted in the University Career Services office Maugans G05.
 Please plan to arrive at least 15 minutes before your first interview.
 Our office hours are 8:15am – 5:00pm.